phaserjs/phaser/README.md

 * P2.InversePointProxy.x and y values are now returned in pixels (previously they were returned in meters).
 See PointProxy.mx/my for meter values.
 * Arcade.overlap and collide are now more consistent about allowing a Group vs. Group or Group vs. Array of Groups set (thanks @pyromanfo #877 #1147)
 * The Pointer move callbacks are now sent an extra parameter: `fromClick` allowing your callbacks to distinguish between the Pointer just moving, or moving as a result of being pressed down (thanks @iforce2d #1055)
+* GamePad and SinglePad onAxisCallback parameters have changed.
+You are now sent: this (a reference to the SinglePad that caused the callback), the axis index and the axis value in that order.

 ### Bug Fixes